dheero/OBF.github.io/wiki/BOSC_2010_Schedule.md

     Sites](Media:20_BOSC2010.pdf "wikilink")
 -   William Crawford: [ Building Bioinformatics Web Application with Clickframes](Media:36_BOSC2010.pdf "wikilink")
--   [ MOLGENIS: rapid prototyping of biosoftware at the push of a button](Media:24_BOSC2010.pdf "wikilink")
+-   Morris A. Swertz: [ MOLGENIS: rapid prototyping of biosoftware at the push of a button](Media:24_BOSC2010.pdf "wikilink")
 -   [ Generating a data platform for microarray gene expression experiments using MOLGENIS and MAGE-TAB](Media:17_BOSC2010.pdf "wikilink")